Neural-Dragon-AI/Cynde/drawings.md

-Certainly!
-Here's the updated mermaid graph with the subgraphs removed and the DataFrame (struct) added as an input to `cynde.functional.generate`:
+Apologies for the oversight.
+Here's the updated mermaid graph with DataFrame (struct) added as an input to `cynde.functional.generate` and DataFrame (list_float) positioned at the bottom:

 ```mermaid
 graph LR